dslab-epfl/svshi/CONTRIBUTING.md

 Once this assignment is constructed, the `compiler`:
 - produces one `JSON` file (`PythonAddress`, the file is named `addresses.json`) for each application that will then be used by the runtime module and the `verifier` and stores it in the application's folder.
-- passes this assignment to the KNX `programer` component.
+- passes this assignment to the KNX `programmer` component.

 ### Verifier

-The `verifier` does various kind of verification on what the `compiler` produced and on the applications themselves.
+The `verifier` performs various kinds of verification on what the `compiler` produced and on the applications themselves.
 Let us detail the different stages and what they verify.

 Except when it is explicity said that the verifier outputs a warning, everytime something is invalid the `verifier` produces an error.
 More than 0 errors is considered as a fail of the verification and requires adjusting the applications and/or bindings to install the application.